mgrube753/bachelor-thesis/20_experiments/README.md

  #TODO more details needed

- #TODO think about 30_documentation as well!
+ #TODO think about 30_documentation as well so this readme and the documentation do not overlap much